James Kosa is a partner at WeirFoulds with a practice focused on information technology and intellectual property law.

 James acts as technology counsel to technology companies in a wide variety of high technology fields, including telecommunications, cloud computing and artificial intelligence companies, software development companies (traditional and agile), hosting service providers and infrastructure as a service providers.
 He also represents consumers of technologies with procurement and negotiation of technology services, including financial institutions, governments and government agencies, and profit and non-profit companies in traditional fields with technology needs.
 James has assisted in negotiating outsourcings, wide area networks implementations, major data transport arrangements, and platform and content arrangements for television, satellite and mobile platforms.

-He is also the President of the Canadian Technology Law Association and the Chair of the Canadian Bar Association’s Intellectual Property Section.
+He is also the past President of the Canadian Technology Law Association and past Chair of the Canadian Bar Association’s Intellectual Property Section.

 Repeatedly recognized in the Canadian Legal Lexpert Directory as a leading practitioner in Computer & IT Law